anonymous1116/NCoin-JDP/README.md

 ### Section 5.1
 In this section, we consider OU process to evaluate the performance of NCoin-DP.
 We provide codes for simulation and numerical results for NCoin-JDP, MLE, GMM, and MCMC.
 The NCoin-JDP, and MLE methods are implemented through `Python`, and the GMM and MCMC methods through `R`. `Jupyter Notebook`s are provided for `Python` code, and `R` scripts are also provided.

 In order to reproduce the results in Section 5.1, first you should generate synthetic data and test data.
 Go to `simulaiton generator.ipynb` file and implement those.
+Make sure you generate folder `syn_data` and `test_data` for your appropriate directory, and change the code inside to direct the files to be saved in your assigned directory.
 Using the synthetic data, we implement the NCoin-JDP.
 The test data are evaluated by all of four methods.

-For NCoin-JDP, implement `OU_sim.ipynb'.
+For NCoin-JDP, implement `OU_sim.ipynb`.
 For GMM and MCMC, we implemented and uploaded the results in this directory, so just download the results.
-The source code is available upon request.
+For MCMC, `MCMC_OU.txt` is uploaded.
+For GMM, go to `GMM/GMM_OU.txt`.
+The `R` source code is available upon request.

+For two sensitivity analysis, implement `SensitivityAnalysis.ipynb`, and `SensitivityAnalysis2.ipynb`.

+Finally, implement `Perform_eval.ipynb`, then you will get Figures in Section 5.1.

 ## Section 5.2